The first time I heard the word ‘consultants’, I was like, “Wow! That’s fancy”.

 And you might not always be clear about your priorities.

-Consultants, thus, act as your guiding light and help you sort out your priorities, which leaves a positive impact on your business and personal growth.
+Consultants, thus, serve as your guiding light, aiding you in the art of ruthless prioritization.
+Their expertise helps you meticulously sort out your priorities, ultimately leaving a profoundly positive impact on both your business and personal growth.

 5. Improves your decision-making ability

 Combined with a clear vision and priorities, you are more likely to be aware of the decisions to make.

 Business consultants help you think about the ultimate greater good, your startup and make each decision keeping that in mind, leaving aside the later consequences.

 If I think about it, consultants are mentors, your teachers in your entrepreneurial journey.

 Granted, not all of them may help you exactly in the way you need, but they will definitely teach you things that would take a long time for you to learn.

 You might not need all of them at once, or at all, but being aware of the fact that you need all the help you can get to build a startup would be a turning point.